culvertsoft/mgen/index_e1_Installation.md

 ## Installing MGen

-First, download the MGen version you prefer (see the [Downloads section](index_e0_Downloads.html)) and unzip it where you like to have it installed, and you should see a file structure as follows:
+First - Download the MGen version you prefer (see the [Downloads section](index_e0_Downloads.html)) and unzip it where you like to have it installed, and you should see a file structure as follows:

     ├── bin
     ├── include